Apurbo73/K-Boxes-CC/README.md

 * Picking top-K influences before a person joins a network.
 * Finding top-K best rewards collected before reaching a level in a game.

+This code processes multiple test cases where, for each case, it computes an array `ans` such that `ans[i]` holds the sum of the top `K` largest `B[j]` values corresponding to positions `j` where `A[j]` (a level number) is less than `A[i]`.
+To do this efficiently, the code maps each level to its index using the `pos` array, then iterates through levels from `1` to `N` in order, updating the result at the corresponding index using the current sum of top `K` values.

+To maintain the top `K` values dynamically, a min-heap (priority queue) is used.
+At each step, the value `B[i]` at the current level is either added to the heap (if there’s room) or replaces the smallest value in the heap if it’s larger.
+This keeps the heap always holding the top `K` largest values seen so far, and `sumTopK` tracks their total.
+The result array is built in this manner and printed at the end of each test case.

+Let me know if you'd like a [visual heap example](f) or [step-by-step input simulation](f).